macbuse/macbuse.github.io/mears.md

 think the world got here?**

-I think all the trouble in this case really started in April, 2008, at the *NATO*{: .small} Summit in Bucharest, where afterward *NATO*{: .small} issued a statement that said Ukraine and Georgia would become part of *NATO*{: .small}.
-The Russians made it unequivocally clear at the time that they viewed this as an existential threat, and they drew a line in the sand.
+I think all the trouble in this case really started in April, 2008, at the *NATO* Summit in Bucharest, where afterward *NATO* issued a statement that said Ukraine and Georgia would become part of *NATO* The Russians made it unequivocally clear at the time that they viewed this as an existential threat, and they drew a line in the sand.
 Nevertheless, what has happened with the passage of time is that we have moved forward to include Ukraine in the West to make Ukraine a